pumulo-mufalali/pumulo-mufalali/README.md

 - Software engineering 🌍
 - Systems troubleshooting and maintenance 🛠️

-🧠 I love understanding how things work — from writing backend logic to repairing computers and security systems.
+🧠 I love understanding how things work, from writing backend logic to repairing computers and security systems.

 🚀 Some cool stuff I’ve built:
-- **Englozi**: An English-to-Lozi translation app built with Flutter, focused on preserving local language through technology.
-Includes styled word details and smart formatting.
+- **Englozi**: An English-to-Lozi app built with Flutter that teaches the Lozi language through sections for names, phrases, and words.

 ### 🔧 Tech Stack